martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 ## **Salary Cap**

 Salary caps were introduced to the NBA, NHL, and NFL over the last three decades with the goal to reduce the competitive imbalance between bigger spending, large market clubs and the lower revenue, smaller market clubs.
 The NHL and NFL's caps are considered "hard", meaning that they offer relatively few (if any) circumstances under which teams can exceed the salary cap.
-The NBA feautures a "soft" cap, meaning that there are several significant exceptions that allow teams to exceed the salary cap to sign players.
-In place of a salary cap, the MLB implemented a luxury tax which allow teams to spend as much as they want on salary, but it penalizes them a percentage of the amount by which they exceed a threshold.
+The NBA features a "soft" cap, meaning that there are several significant exceptions that allow teams to exceed the salary cap to sign players.
+In place of a salary cap, the MLB implemented a luxury tax, which allow teams to spend as much as they want on salary, but it penalizes them a percentage of the amount by which they exceed a threshold.

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/Salarycapbyleague.png" alt="alt text" width="640" height="427">